ThemeHow/theme-importer/readme.txt

 #### Donation and more plugins
-* If you like this plugin just upgrade to the Pro version.
+* If you like this plugin checkout more.
 If you want to donate, give it to charity.
 * Check out some [more WordPress Plugins & Software](http://www.stevs.net/plugins/) by the same author.

 == Installation ==